Sounds from the Other Side: Background and recording

 Sounds from the Other Side was recorded between 2014 and 2017.
 Wizkid first announced plans for the album during a visit to Capital Xtra in October 2014.
-He told DJ Abrantee the album's first single would be titled "African Bad Gyal" and would feature Chris Brown.
+He told DJ Abrantee that the album's first single would be titled "African Bad Gyal" and would feature Chris Brown.
 According to The Fader magazine, English rapper Tinie Tempah and Beninese singer-songwriter Angélique Kidjo would also be featured on the album.
 In September 2015, Wizkid revealed he was dropping an EP and postponing the album's release.
 Since making this revelation, Wizkid has used the terms EP and mixtape interchangeably to refer to Sounds from the Other Side.
 In a video published on May 3, 2017, he told DJ Semtex he considers the album to be a mixtape while in another interview with Ebro Darden on Beats 1 radio, he called it an EP.
 Wizkid told XXL magazine he recorded "One for Me" and "Dutty Wine" with Ty Dolla Sign in Los Angeles.
 The latter song was completed in December 2016.
 He also said he recorded "African Bad Gyal" with Chris Brown in Los Angeles.
-In April 2017, Wizkid told BBC News "Come Closer" was recorded around the same time as "One Dance", but was not released because the album was not ready.
+In April 2017, Wizkid told BBC News that "Come Closer" was recorded around the same time as "One Dance", but was not released because the album was not ready.